My favourite memory of my 2 week trip to Ireland is my day in Killarney, where I did a boat and bike trip to the Gap of Dunloe.

 After biking through the Gap of Dunloe, we stopped at Kate Kearney’s Cottage for a late lunch.
 It didn’t take long to realize that this popular place is definitely overrated.

 Basically, the staff had no idea what was going on, especially when it came to things that should be obvious, like where to order and pay the bill.
 “Inside, no outside, no inside!”, said 5 different people who worked there.
 It was almost comedic how bad the service was.
-I would definitely skip this place and eat at the cafe across the street instead.
+Next time I would eat at the cafe across the street instead.

 After lunch, the ride back to Killarney was flat and well signed.
 We stuck to minor roads until reaching the N72 (Ring of Kerry), then got on a cycle path (the Fossa Way) that veered off alongside a golf course and into Killarney National Park.